nehamalik12210/LSTM-Based-Stock-Price-Forecasting/README.md

-# Stock Trend Prediction using LSTM
+# LSTM-Based Stock Price Forecasting
 A web application that predicts stock price trends using an LSTM (Long Short-Term Memory) neural network.
 This project uses historical stock data and visualizes both actual and predicted prices to help investors analyze stock trends.

 ## Demo